-\a See Definitions, Part VIII, of the permit for definition of terms.
+^{}a See Definitions, Part VIII, for definition of terms.

-\b Flow measurements of influent/effluent volume shall be made in such a manner that TWWTP can affirmatively demonstrate that representative values are being obtained.
+^{}b Flow measurements of influent/effluent volume shall be made in such a manner that the permittee can affirmatively demonstrate that representative values are being obtained.

-- \c If the rate of discharge is controlled, the rate and duration of discharge shall be reported. - \d In addition to monitoring the final discharge, influent samples shall be taken and analyzed for this constituent at the same frequency as required for this constituent in the discharge. - \e Total Phosphorus is being sampled to reflect changes required with the adoption of UCA R317-1-3.3, Technology-based Phosphorus Effluent Limits rule and in support of the implementation work being done for the TMDL on the Bear River watershed. - \f Oil & Grease to be sampled when sheen is present or visible.
-If no sheen is present or visible, report NA. - \g Testing must be performed in the first, third and fifth year of the permit cycle.
-A list of the organics to be tested can be found in 40CFR122 appendix D table II.
-If results of metal analysis are detectable, more frequent sampling of the metals may be required.
+^{}c If the rate of discharge is controlled, the rate and duration of discharge shall be reported.

+^{}d In addition to monitoring the final discharge, influent samples shall be taken and analyzed for this constituent at the same frequency as required for this constituent in the discharge.

+- e Oil & Grease sampled when sheen is present or visible.
+If no sheen is present or visible, report NA. - f WET testing shall occur four times a year, two times during the irrigation season, and two times during the non-irrigation season.
+WET tests shall be at least 45 days apart.
+Acute WET testing shall be conducted during non-irrigation season, and chronic Toxicity testing during the irrigation season.
+Both species will be tested each quarter.